Spay & Save Surgeries

 Thanks to our progress towards ending the euthanasia of social, healthy, treatable cats and dog, our impact reaches beyond the Portland area.
-Fully one-third of animals adopted now come from outside our region!
+26% of the animals entering our shelters for adoption come from outside our region.

 Portland is measuring its progress towards ending the euthanasia of social, healthy and treatable cats and dogs by gathering shelter statistics using the Asilomar Accords.

 The Asilomar Accords are a set of criteria; guiding principles, standardized definitions, a statistics table for tracking shelter populations and a formula for determining live release rates in shelters.
 The purpose of the Accords and the live release rate is to create a uniform system so that shelters and other pertinent parties can obtain a better understanding of lifesaving shelter progress and get a big picture view of progress nationwide.